-The respiratory care practitioner is trained to assist the medical staff with the treatment, management and care of patients with cardiopulmonary abnormalities or deficiencies.
+The respiratory care practitioner is trained to assist the medical staff with the diagnosis, treatment, management and care of patients with cardiopulmonary abnormalities or deficiencies.

 Respiratory care is used primarily in the treatment of heart and lung diseases such as cardiac failure, asthma, emphysema, bronchitis and shock.
 With instruction in anatomy and physiology, respiratory physics, pharmacology and clinical training, the graduate of this program is prepared to provide care in various medical facilities.

 Proficiency in all aspects of respiratory care, including diagnostic, rehabilitative and therapeutic applications, prepares the student to take the entry and advanced level exam.
 The graduate will be awarded an Associate in Applied Science with a major in Respiratory Care.

 The Respiratory Care program is accredited by the Commission on Accreditation for Respiratory Care, P.O.
 Box 54876, Hurst, TX 76054-4876 (817) 283-2835.

 Admission: Acceptance into Piedmont Technical College’s RES program (Phase II) is competitive and is limited to 22 students to begin fall semester.
 See the college calendar or website for application dates.
 To become eligible for entry into Phase II of the Respiratory Care program, applicants must complete the following:

 Phase I consists of 20 hours of general education courses which may be completed on a full-time or part-time basis, or transferred in from other colleges.
 They are BIO 210 and BIO 211, ENG 101, MAT 102 or MAT 120, PSY 201, and a Humanities elective.